abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

-1. View the current contexts
+1. View the current contexts.
 ```
 $ kubectl config get-contexts
 ```

-2. Create a new context called `minidev` within the `minikube` cluster with the `dev` namespace, as the `minikube` user
+2. Create a new context called `minidev` within the `minikube` cluster with the `dev` namespace, as the `minikube` user.
 ```
 $ kubectl config set-context minidev --cluster=minikube --user=minikube --namespace=dev
 ```

-3. View the newly added context
+3. View the newly added context.
 ```
 kubectl config get-contexts
 ```

-4. Switch to the `minidev` context using `use-context`
+4. Switch to the `minidev` context using `use-context`.
 ```
 $ kubectl config use-context minidev
 ```

-5. View the current active context
+5. View the current active context.
 ```
 $ kubectl config current-context
 ```

 ---

-**Summary:** content here
+**Summary:** Understanding and being able to switch between contexts is a base fundamental skill required by every Kubernetes user.
+As more clusters and namespaces are added, this can become unwieldy, and installing a helper application such as [kubectx](https://github.com/ahmetb/kubectx) can be quite helpful.
+Kubectx allows a user to quickly switch between contexts and namespaces without having to use the full `kubectl config use-context` command.

 ---